ManishAhire/Dice-Game/Readme.md

 #  Dice App

-Simple app to roll the dice on button presses
+Simple app to roll the dice on button press.
+In this demo, we learned some UI related concepts and also the basics of swift.

 ## Build On
 - XCode 13.2